apache/flink/docs/dev/table/streaming/time_attributes.md

 ### During DataStream-to-Table Conversion

 When converting a `DataStream` to a table, an event time attribute can be defined with the `.rowtime` property during schema definition.
-[Timestamps and watermarks]({% link dev/event_time.md %}) must have been already assigned in the `DataStream` being converted.
+[Timestamps and watermarks]({% link dev/event_time.md %}) must have already been assigned in the `DataStream` being converted.

 There are two ways of defining the time attribute when converting a `DataStream` into a `Table`.
-Depending on whether the specified `.rowtime` field name exists in the schema of the `DataStream`, the timestamp is either (1) appended as a new column to the schema or
+Depending on whether the specified `.rowtime` field name exists in the schema of the `DataStream`, the timestamp is either (1) appended as a new column, or it
 (2) replaces an existing column.

 In either case, the event time timestamp field will hold the value of the `DataStream` event time timestamp.